 - Offline first, so the entire data is always available on the device even without an internet connection.

-- Ability to synchronise with multiple targets, including the file system and OneDrive (Dropbox is planned).
+- Ability to synchronise with multiple targets, including the file system and OneDrive (NextCloud and Dropbox are planned).

 - Synchronises to a plain text format, which can be easily manipulated, backed up, or exported to a different format.

-- Plain text notes, which are rendered as markdown in the mobile and desktop application.
+- Markdown notes, which are rendered with images and formatting in the desktop and mobile applications.

 - Tag support